 Melee and ranged weapons that deal bludgeoning or piercing damage enjoy the following benefits:

 When attacking with a melee weapon that deals bludgeoning damage, if you miss by 1, you hit instead, dealing half the normal damage to the target.
 You cannot deal sneak attack damage on the hit.

 Weapons that deal piercing damage are capable of particularly grievous wounds, impaling their victims and rupturing vital organs.
-When you score a critical hit roll a d6.
-On a 4, 5 or 6, triple the weapon’s damage dice instead of doubling them.
+When you score a critical hit you triple the weapon’s damage dice instead of doubling them.

 New Weapon Properties